LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Facebook link icon has no contextual AccName

 The Facebook link icon, which is in the footer has no useful accessible name, which fails 2.4.4 Link Purpose (In context) (Link does not have programmatically determinable purpose, it contains an icon, but the icon's alt text is ".").
-I intentionally put the full stop in the alt text's value, as having a link with no AccName would trigger an error with semi-automated tools, but having any old value in there, sadly sails through
+I intentionally put the full stop in the alt text's value, as having a link with no AccName would trigger an error with semi-automated tools, but having any old value in there, sadly sails through.

 ##### How to find

-ordinarily, Axe or whatever would flag an issue with a link having no AccName, however, as there is a single character in the alt's value (full stop), this actually fools Axe into ignoring the issue.
+Ordinarily, Axe or whatever would flag an issue with a link having no AccName, however, as there is a single character in the alt's value (full stop), this actually fools Axe into ignoring the issue.
 I'd likely pick this up on a screen reader, unless I was looking at the HTML for something else close by and spotted it.

 ##### Solution